sylvainhalle/AntRun/Readme.md

 By default, AntRun compiles your project using the default JDK installed on your computer.
-However, you can compile files that are compatible with a specific version of Java by putting the *bootstrap* JAR file `rt.jar` that corresponds to that version in the project's root folder (i.e. in the same folder as `build.xml`).
-When started, AntRun checks for the presence of this bootstrap JAR; if present, it uses it instead of the system's bootstrap classpath.
+However, you can compile files that are compatible with a specific version of Java by setting the `targetjdk` parameter to the a version of Java (e.g. 8 for Java 8) in `config.xml`.

-For example, if one downloads the `rt.jar` file from JDK 1.8 (using the `download-rt8` task), the compiled files will be able to be run by a Java 6 virtual machine.
-(Assuming the code itself is Java 8-compliant, and all JAR dependencies included in the code have also been compiled for 1.8.)

 Projects that use AntRun                                        {#projects}
 ------------------------